-Frank Camorra's chicken parmigiana, and roast capsicum and tomato salad (bottom left).
+Frank Camorra's chicken parmigiana, and roast capsicum and tomato salad.
 Photo: Marcel Aucar

 4 boneless skinless chicken breasts